-The "Our Lives Matter" Diversity, Equity, Inclusion (OLM DEI) Initiative is a global network of rare disease communities of color dedicated to unification, community-based empowerment and global health equity through the Rare Advocacy Movement.
+The "Our Lives Matter" Initiative is a global network of rare disease communities dedicated to unification, community-based empowerment and global health equity through the Rare Advocacy Movement.

-The OLM DEI Initiative is the first community-based group of rare disease lived experience experts to organize and develop practical, meaningful DEI solutions.
+The OLM Initiative is the first community-based group of rare disease lived experience experts to organize and develop practical, meaningful solutions.

 Why "Our Lives Matter"?

-"Our Lives Matter" is the community-based call-to-action being used by marginalized and disenfranchised communities all over the world.
+"Our Lives Matter" is the phrase used by disenfranchised and marginalized communities all over the world as a collective call for awareness and action.

-The following is a comprehensive summarized list of OLM DEI initiative objectives:
+The following is a summarized list of OLM objectives:

 -